Alt-lite

 The alt-lite, also known as the alt-light and the new right, is a loosely defined right-wing political movement whose members regard themselves as separate from both mainstream conservatism and the far-right, white nationalist alt-right.
 The concept is primarily associated with the United States, where it emerged in 2017.
+The term remained in vogue during the first Trump administration.

-No one who is labelled alt-lite accepts the term as a self-description.
-According to extremism scholar George Hawley, alt-lite was coined by white nationalists as a pejorative, in an attempt to exclude more moderate figures from the alt-right.
+According to extremism scholar George Hawley, alt-lite was coined by white nationalists as a pejorative term in an attempt to exclude more moderate figures from the alt-right.
 The term alt-right had previously included "anyone that fell on the right of the political spectrum but had major problems with the conservative movement", including populists and libertarians.
-After the term alt-right was successfully reclaimed by white nationalists, previous adherents abandoned the term, and started calling themselves populists or civic nationalists.
+After the term alt-right was successfully reclaimed by white nationalists, previous adherents abandoned the term and started calling themselves populists or civic nationalists.